jasonchen2023/AIread-API/README.md

 https://project-airead-api.onrender.com

 ## Setup
 To run locally, first retrieve a valid `credentials.json` file and copy it into the root-level directory of the project.
 One such `credentials.json` file can be found in a pinned message in the CS52 airead slack channel.
+Then, copy the contents of the .env file pinned in the CS52 airead slack channel and paste them into a .env file in the root-level directory of the project.
 Then, run `npm install` and then `npm start`

 ## Deployment
 Settings for render.com: